Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Future Directions and Use Cases

-Further, to mitigate the data protection risks, the objective of processing operations must be clearly stated and compared to the applicable provisions outlined above to comply with GDPR.
-For instance, in cases where the purpose of the processing is in the public interest, e.g., electronic voting system, or for the reasons of public interest in the area of public health, e.g., processing personal data on-chain to facilitate compliance with the COVID-19 restrictions at the borders, the exemptions to the right to erasure (Article 17 GDPR) might be relied on.
+Furthermore, to mitigate data protection risks, the objective of processing operations must be clearly stated and compared to the applicable provisions outlined above to comply with GDPR.
+For instance, in cases where the purpose of the processing is in the public interest (e.g., electronic voting system, public health, or processing personal data on-chain to facilitate compliance with the COVID-19 restrictions at the borders), the exemptions to the right to erasure (Article 17 GDPR) could be relied on.

 When it comes to research purposes, the GDPR provides broad freedom to scientific projects processing personal data on-chain.
-However, this exemption can no longer be relied upon when the products are placed in the market.
-Hence, we suggest that the objective of processing operations must always be clearly stated and compared to the applicable provisions outlined above to be in compliance with GDPR.
-This is not a simple procedure because blockchains operate across numerous industries and stakeholders.
-Furthermore, as openly accessible information repositories, blockchains can serve various functions, from smart cities to medical records storage, meaning that many stakeholders should take the necessary technical and organizational measures to comply with the GDPR.
-This multi-stakeholder framework does not only challenge the right to be forgotten but also points to a meeting point for many purposes of different sectors.
-However, when we look at the reasons for the incorporation in several studies analyzed \cite{Ref26, Ref30, Ref34, Ref35, Ref64} we see that the immutability of the blockchain is the purpose of integration.
+However, this exemption cannot be relied upon when products are placed on the market.
+Hence, we suggest that the objective of processing operations must always be clearly stated and compared to the applicable provisions outlined above to comply with GDPR.
+This is not a simple procedure because blockchains operate in numerous industries and stakeholders.
+Furthermore, blockchains can serve various functions, from smart cities to medical records storage, meaning that many stakeholders should take the necessary technical and organizational measures to comply with GDPR.
+This multistakeholder framework not only challenges the right to be forgotten, but also points to a meeting point for many purposes of different sectors.
+However, when we look at the reasons for incorporation in several studies analyzed \cite{Ref26, Ref30, Ref34, Ref35, Ref64} we see that the immutability of the blockchain is the purpose of integration.
 In our view, processing on blockchains requires an answer to erasure requests of data subjects.
-The right to erasure is not likely to be ensured as the data registered in the blocks are very difficult and costly to delete, even if a court decision orders such, e.g., in case of unlawfully processed data.
-Hence, the immutable processing operation itself renders the individuals vulnerable, specifically in cases where biometric data are processed for unspecified purposes.
+The right to erasure is not likely to be ensured, as the data registered in the blocks are very difficult and costly to delete, even if a court decision orders such, e.g., in the case of unlawfully processed data.

-Finally, regarding public blockchains, there is an uncertainty as to which entity is accountable, i.e., the data controller.
-In these regards, private blockchains seem to pose fewer issues but do not provide the real benefits of decentralization.
+Finally, with respect to public blockchains, there is uncertainty as to which entity is accountable, that is, the data controller.
+In these regards, private blockchains seem to pose fewer issues, but do not provide the real benefits of decentralization.